nh2/dig-5-seconds-hang/Investigation-with-iptables-LOG.md

 Jan 27 23:24:21.210645 ares kernel: IN=enp3s0 OUT= MAC=d0:50:99:5c:cf:1a:44:d9:e7:41:32:61:08:00 SRC=1.1.1.1 DST=192.168.1.100 LEN=132 TOS=0x00 PREC=0x00 TTL=54 ID=24125 DF PROTO=UDP SPT=53 DPT=33554 LEN=112
 ```

-The corresponding Wireshark file is `dig-5-seconds-hang-wireshark-capture-investigation-with-iptables-logging-including-input.pcapng`.
-In there, we can see (again with filter `dns.qry.name == "ifconfig.me"`) the second outgoing an incoming packet.
+In the corresponding Wireshark capture below, we can see (with filter `dns.qry.name == "ifconfig.me"`) the two packets from after then hang.
 But the first outgoing packet is not present!

-The relevant Wireshark output is:

 ```
 2784  22:24:21.208712960  192.168.1.100 1.1.1.1 DNS 82  Standard query 0x8a93 A ifconfig.me OPT